Amanda Cappello Amanda Cappello

 The Welcome Experience program offers tailored assistance to new team members joining NSW Ambulance, ensuring they receive comprehensive support throughout their relocation and integration journey.
 From initial orientation to ongoing community engagement, the program helps paramedics and their families navigate the practical and social aspects of their move to the region.

 During the presentation, Jay shared recent success stories from paramedics who have recently relocated to the area.
-These stories highlighted the program’s impact in helping new team members settle smoothly, building connections, accessing local services, and feeling overwhelmed within the community.
+These stories highlighted the program’s impact in helping new team members settle smoothly, building connections, accessing local services, and feeling welcomed within the community.
 The session sparked lively discussion and a robust Q&A, reflecting the strong interest and positive reception among conference attendees.

 This conference was a valuable opportunity to raise awareness of the program’s benefits and strengthen relationships between local stakeholders.
 The enthusiastic response from NSW Ambulance officers reinforces the importance of continued collaboration in supporting the region’s vital emergency services.